JSorngard/zalgo_codec/README.md

 # Examples

-We can execute arbitrary encoded code with the macro:
+We can execute encoded code with the macro:

 ```rust
 // This expands to the code